Be1uga4life/LSTM-LLM-Stock-Prediction/README.md

-# Stock Price Prediction with LSTM and LLM Enhancement
+# A Novel LLM-LSTM Integration Framework for Stock Price Prediction

+**Research Implementation** - This repository contains the complete implementation for the research paper "A Novel LLM-LSTM Integration Framework for Stock Price Prediction" by Eric Yu and Tony Du.

+## 📄 Paper Abstract

-A research project that combines Long Short-Term Memory (LSTM) neural networks with Large Language Model (LLM) enhancement for improved stock price prediction accuracy.
-The system uses historical stock data for LSTM training and incorporates news sentiment analysis through LLM to adjust predictions.
+This research introduces an integration of Long Short-Term Memory (LSTM) and Large Language Model (LLM) that leverages quantitative price patterns and qualitative market sentiment for enhanced stock prediction.
+The framework generates base forecasts through LSTM analysis of historical price sequences, followed by LLM-based sentiment adjustments derived from financial news.

+## 🎯 Research Methodology

+The implementation follows the exact methodology described in the paper:
+- **Two-layer LSTM** with 50 units per layer
+- **60-day time sequences** for temporal modeling
+- **LLaMA 3 integration** via Ollama for sentiment analysis
+- **±5% adjustment constraints** to prevent sentiment dominance
+- **21-day evaluation period** (weekdays only)
+- **13-week news collection** prior to prediction start

 ## 🏗️ Project Structure